anton-mel/filesystem/README.md

 Refer to the screenshot below for the expected output.

 > [!NOTE]
-> If the kernel panics in th initialization stage, this error is not related to this solution and was present in the starter code.
+> If the kernel occasionally panics in th initialization stage, this error is not related to this solution and was present in the starter code.
 Read https://edstem.org/us/courses/72435/discussion/6421756 post.

 ### ✅ Final Results